katebeavis/digital-garden/react-native/navigation.md

 Screens can also update their params, like they can update their state.
 The `navigation.setParams`

 You can also pass some initial params to a screen.
-If yiu didn't specify any params when navigating to the screen, the initial params will be used.
+If you didn't specify any params when navigating to the screen, the initial params will be used.

 ## Passing params to a previous screen